zhaohanxiong/HectreTest/README.md

 	- "Techinical Test Answers.docx" is the written answers to the tasks given in this technical test

-	- image_database.db is the SQLite database created using SQL alchemy
+	- image_database.db is the SQLite relational database created using SQL alchemy

 	- requirements.txt are all the python dependencies needed